 If we’ve asked them to attend an assessment and we don’t receive a report we’ll contact the student as a reminder.
 They won't receive DSA unless they attend.

 We’ll contact the student, the needs assessor and, if the student has given their consent, the disability advisor to let them know if funding has been approved.

 Based on their requirements and approved funding, the student should order their equipment, arrange non-medical help and makes any purchases they need to help with their course.

 They shouldn't buy any equipment until their funding is confirmed because we can’t reimburse any purchases before the date their entitlement letter is sent.

 Step 6 – We’ll make payment

 Suppliers should invoice Student Finance England directly.
-The student can submit receipts to us for reimbursement of costs covered by their allowances.
+The student can submit receipts to us for reimbursement of costs covered by their allowance.
 There’s more information about this included in their entitlement letter.

 Continuing into next year

-Postgraduate students need to reapply for DSAs each year.
+Postgraduate students need to reapply for DSA each year.

 Changes of circumstances